Central California District

 Fire Information: 760-515-7922 (8am to 8pm)

-● Tonight will be the last night shift, but firefighters will continue patrolling and mopping up around communities and infrastructure within the fire’s interior throughout the day.
+● Firefighters will continue to patrol, mop up and remove equipment around communities and infrastructure within the fire’s interior.
 Residents are advised to be cautious.
 Fire engines, water trucks, and utility vehicles will be on the roads.
 Blocking the roads will inhibit personnel from getting work done.

-● Crews will continue monitoring, improving, and mopping up the line on the fire’s western side.
+● Crews will continue monitoring, improving, and mopping up the containment line on the fire’s western side.
+There may be occasional smoke as interior pockets of fuel burn out.

-● There is minimal fire activity on the north, east and south sides of the fire.
-Crews will continue to mop up and patrol the area and remove equipment.
-Some sections of line near Black Mountain will be monitored from a distance because the area has steep, rocky cliffs and cannot be safely accessed.
-Crews are also beginning the process of smoothing soil back over bulldozer fuelbreaks and other fireline repair.
+● Some sections of fireline near Black Mountain will be monitored from a distance because the area has steep, rocky cliffs and cannot be safely accessed.
+Crews are also beginning the process of smoothing soil back over bulldozer fuelbreaks and other fireline repairs.

 The Bureau of Land Management (BLM) has a temporary closure for the Keysville Special Recreation Management Area to all public access due to wildland fire danger.